brightwes/ticktick-react/README.md

    - Ensure allowed origins include your domain

 2. **TickTick API Errors**
-   - Verify your client ID and secret are correct
+   - Verify your username and password are correct
-   - Check that your username and password are valid
+   - Check that your TickTick account is active
-   - Ensure your TickTick account has API access
+   - Ensure your credentials are properly set in environment variables

 3. **Build Errors**
    - Check all environment variables are set